Spinal Injuries Psychology Service at

 Frequently Asked Questions (about the Psychology service)

-Seeing a member of the Psychology service does not mean you are 'mad'.
-Adjusting to a spinal injury and its treatments can be hard work.
-You might feel upset, worried, angry or sad.
-It is normal to feel a certain amount of upset or worry when living with a spinal injury, but sometimes it can feel too much to deal with.
-The Psychologist is here to help you cope with the stresses of adjusting to and living with a spinal injury.
-That is why they are part of the Spinal Injuries team.
+Seeing a psychologist doesn’t mean that you have a mental health problem or that anyone thinks you’re “mad”.
+Adjusting to a spinal injury can be hard work.
+It is normal to experience some difficult thoughts and feelings when living with a spinal injury, but sometimes it can feel too much to deal with on your own.
+The psychology team is here to help you to manage the stresses of adjusting to and living with a spinal injury.
+That is why we are part of the Spinal Injuries team.

 • Adjusting to the reality of having a spinal injury